| |

 -

-This retirement plan, named for Eugene Keogh, is
+This retirement plan, named for Eugene

-designed for self-employed individuals.
-Up to $30,000 or
+Keogh, is designed for self-employed individuals.
+Up to

-25 percent of self-employed income (whichever is less)
+$30,000 or 25 percent of self-employed income (whichever

-plan. top
+into the plan. top

 -